scr9035/Supervised-SEM-Auto-analysis/README.md

 ## Synopsis

-Supervised SEM/STEM image auto-analysis
+Supervised SEM/TEM/STEM image analysis

 ## Run

-Run the start.py file
+Run the SIM.py file either in cmd (python SIM.py) or in Spyder

 ## API Reference

-The package contans two parts: UI and algorithm.
+The package contans two parts: GUI and algorithms.

+GUI is based on matplotlib and PyQt5.
+Scikit-image and other common scientific python packages are utilized as well.

-Multiple plugins are currently included.
-But they are for sepcific images only.
+Multiple plugins are included.
+They are for sepcific applicationss only.

-## Tests

-Describe and show how to run the tests with code examples.

 ## Contributors